Football Pulling Guard

 A pulling guard is a guard who moves to a different assignment rather than blocking straight ahead, as they do in most plays.
 A pulling guard occurs when a guard runs behind the offensive line to the opposite side of the field, ideally pulling a defensive member with him.

 Pulling in football is when a player leaves their usual position to do something different on the field, such as covering a different player.
 You might hear this phrase as a player being “pulled” or “pulled out of position” to another area of the field.
 Pulling is typically performed by guards in football.

 Sometimes, pulling a defender is enough of a tactic to create an open space for a pass, but other times the guard pulls to block a defensive lineman unexpectedly.
-The pull is often referred to as a sweep, because a guard sweeps from one sideline to the other.
-This strategy is actually used in many sports as a strategy to evade defenders or create open space in the playing area.
+The pull is often referred to as a sweep because a guard sweeps from one sideline to the other.
+This strategy is used in many sports to evade defenders or create open space in the playing area.

-In order for a guard to excel at pulling, he has to be a very quick and agile runner.
-He must be able to cover distances in a short amount of time or else the pull won’t be successful.
-Since he also does quite a bit of tackling, he must be a strong player with enough force to bring down an opponent.
+In order for a guard to excel at pulling, they have to be a very quick and agile runner.
+They must be able to cover distances in a short amount of time, or else the pull won’t be successful.
+Since they also do quite a bit of tackling, they must be a strong player with enough force to bring down an opponent.